Twist-minimal trace formulas and the Selberg eigenvalue conjecture: Introduction

 \subsection{Acknowledgements}

 We are grateful to Abhishek Saha for teaching us about twist-minimal representations, in particular Lemma~\ref{lem:twistconductor}.
-We also thank John Jones and David Roberts for their efforts to find Artin representations for all of the twist-equivalence classes in Table~\ref{tab:Artin} and sharing their data in the \href{http://www.lmfdb.org/ArtinRepresentation/}{\texttt{LMFDB}}.
+We thank John Jones and David Roberts for their efforts to find Artin representations for all of the twist-equivalence classes in Table~\ref{tab:Artin} and sharing their data in the \href{http://www.lmfdb.org/ArtinRepresentation/}{\texttt{LMFDB}}.
+Finally, we thank Andrew Knightly for helpful comments and corrections.